 If a private company desires to raise capital by selling equity securities, such as common stock or preferred stock, it needs to comply with applicable state and federal securities laws.
-We counsel issuers and investors on the availability of exemptions from registration or qualification under state and federal securities laws, including those exemptions under the Section 25102 of the California Corporations Code, Regulation D, Rules 144 and 144A and Regulation S.
+We counsel issuers and investors on the availability of exemptions from registration or qualification under state and federal securities laws, including those exemptions under the Section 25102 of the California Corporations Code, the Securities Act of 1933, Regulation D, Rules 144 and 144A and Regulation S.

 If a company is publicly traded, it has ongoing reporting and filing obligations under the US securities laws.
-With the passage of the Sarbanes Oxley Act of 2002, the reporting and compliance obligations on issuers, officers and directors have become much more demanding in terms of the time and resources needed to comply with requirements of law, and potential liability for failure to comply have become more severe.
+Under the Sarbanes Oxley Act of 2002, the reporting and compliance obligations on issuers, officers and directors have become much more demanding in terms of the time and resources needed to comply with requirements of law, and potential liability for failure to comply have become more severe.

 We counsel companies on the preparation of proxy statements, quarterly and annual reports and other filings with the U.S. Securities and Exchange Commission, and on compliance with insider trading and antifraud requirements of the US securities laws.